Early lung cancer screening saves lives

 “From the time you walk into CT until you walk out takes about 15 minutes,” Matt said.

 Higher numbers indicate a greater likelihood of cancer, and additional tests will be ordered.
 If lung cancer is confirmed, you’ll enter treatment.
-If not, then you’ll be scheduled for screenings on a regular basis, similar to what happens when your reading is a lower number.
+If not, then you’ll be scheduled for screenings regularly, similar to what happens when your reading is a lower number.

 As long as no cancer is discovered, your screenings will continue until you have aged out of the program.